A-Level Spanish | Homeschooling Courses | Oxford Home Schooling

 What can I do with a Spanish A level?

 There are a range of things you can do with your Spanish A level qualification.
-It’ll allow you to study the language at a further level – at university, for example – which could allow you to gain work in Spain, Latin America and other Spanish-speaking countries across the globe.
+It’ll allow you to study the language at a higher level – at university, for example – which could allow you to pursue a career in Spain, Latin America and other Spanish-speaking countries across the globe.

 This could involve working as an interpreter, pursuing a career in international business or working in the tourist industry, travelling the world.
-The language is also a working language in a number of international organisations such as the World Trade Organisation and United Nations, thereby being useful if you wish to pursue a career in international politics.
+Spanish is also a working language in a number of international organisations such as the World Trade Organisation and United Nations, so it is useful if you wish to pursue a career in international politics.

 In terms of further education, the language can be of use to those studying culture, literature, sociology and history.
-The range of transferrable skills you’ll learn include:
+The range of transferrable skills you’ll develop include:

 • Research skills